Alan Howard (hedge fund manager): Personal life

 He was married to Sabine Howard, who is French, and they have four children.
 They divorced in 2015.
 He married Caroline Byron in January 2020 and they have two children.

 In 2010, Howard moved from London to Geneva, Switzerland.
 Five years later, he purchased a $14.5 million condo in Miami, Florida.
 In 2017, he returned to London.
+In December 2025, it was reported that Howard moved back to Switzerland.

 Howard has been active in the United Kingdom's Conservative Party circles.
 Since 2019, he has donated £1.6 million to the party, including a one-off donation of £1 million in the spring of 2023.

 Howard founded the Alan Howard Charitable Foundation which until closing in 2010 contributed to charities that focused on Israel, Holocaust education and the homeless.
 Howard continues to support homeless charities.

 In 2014, Howard started The Alan Howard Foundation/JW3 Speaker Series, which is a collection of conversations, talks, and entertainment by leaders and experts in their respective fields.
 Each event is intended to raise money for the JW3 centre in London.

 In December 2019, Reuters reviewed documents of the Cypriot government which show that Howard requested Cypriot citizenship in 2018.

 Lady Gaga performed at his wedding to Caroline Byron.

+Wealth

+In February 2013, Forbes listed him as one of the 40 highest-earning hedge fund managers.
+In 2014, he was ranked 53rd on the UK's Sunday Times Rich List.